cdoremus/deno-blog/posts/Using_Preact_Signals_with_Fresh.2022-11-01.md

 All the Signals functions we will be using are located in the `@preact/signals` module.
 ## Creating global state

-The todo app encapsulates global state management inside a function called `createAppState` (in [`state.ts`](https://github.com/cdoremus/fresh-todo-signals/blob/main/state.ts)).
+The Todo app encapsulates global state management inside a function called `createAppState` (in [`state.ts`](https://github.com/cdoremus/fresh-todo-signals/blob/main/state.ts)).
 The `signal` function is used to add a field to global state:
 ```ts
 function createAppState(): AppStateType {
   // create signals for todo array and current todo